-You conduct an agricultural activity and you would like to set up a company and wonder if at the same time you are eligible to KRUS insurance?
-In accordance with the provisions, if you start non-agricultural economic activity (within the meaning of the Act of 2 July 2004 on freedom of economic activity) or you start cooperation on the conduct of business as a person cooperating with an entrepreneur, you can keep your right to stay in KRUS.
+You are a farmer and you would like to set up a company and wonder if at the same time you are still eligible to KRUS insurance?
+If you start non-agricultural economic activity or cooperation on the conduct of business (as a person cooperating with an entrepreneur), you can keep your right to stay in KRUS.
 However, you need to meet a number of requirements (at the same time):

 - continuously for at least 3 years you were covered by insurance in KRUS in the full scope and at the same time you continue to conduct agricultural activity, or permanently work on an agricultural holding with more than 1 conversion hectare of arable land or a special department within the meaning of the Act on Social Insurance for Farmers,

 - you submit a declaration on the decision to continue this insurance within 14 days upon the date of commencement of non-agricultural economic activity or cooperation in such activity.
 Declaration on the continuation of farmers' social insurance may also be submitted on an application for entry in the Central Registration and Information on Business (CEIDG-1).
 Submission of application in this form to the registration authority is considered as meeting the deadline to submit a declaration in KRUS